a-Ryukendo/Machine-Test/README.md

 5. **Port Already in Use**
    - Check if ports 5000 (backend) or 5173 (frontend) are already in use
    - Kill existing processes or change ports in .env files

-### Getting Help
-- Check the browser console for frontend errors
-- Check the terminal for backend errors
-- Ensure all environment variables are properly set

-## 📝 License

-This project is created for machine test purposes.

-## 👨‍💻 Author

-MERN Stack Developer Machine Test

-## 📋 Deliverables Checklist

-- ✅ **Source Code**: Complete MERN stack application with all features
-- ✅ **README**: Comprehensive setup and execution instructions
-- ⏳ **Video Demonstration**: Working video demonstration (to be completed by user)
-- ⏳ **Google Drive Link**: Video hosted on Google Drive (to be completed by user)

-## 🎯 Project Status

-**Status**: ✅ Complete and Ready for Demo

-**Features Implemented**:
-- ✅ Admin authentication with JWT
-- ✅ Agent management (CRUD operations)
-- ✅ File upload and distribution system
-- ✅ Responsive UI with navigation
-- ✅ Database integration
-- ✅ Error handling and validation
-- ✅ Sample data for testing

-**Ready for Video Demonstration**:
-- All features are functional and ready for recording
-- Sample data file included for testing
-- Clear navigation and user interface
-- Comprehensive error handling